[4 Steps] Django Social Login with Facebook

 • LOGIN_REDIRECT_URL

-URL where user will get redirected after login.
+URL where the user will get redirected after login.

 • LOGOUT_REDIRECT_URL

-URL where user will get redirected after logout.
+URL where the user will get redirected after logging out.

 Open my_project/settings.py file and set these URL variables.